iifl-logo-icon 1

 KEY AUDIT MATTERS

 Key audit matters (‘KAM) are those matters that, in our professional judgment, were of most significance in our audit of the standalone financial statements of the current period.
-These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+These matters were addressed in the context of our audit of the standalone financial statements, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 The Company has invested in equity and preference shares and government bonds as well, the carrying amount of which is calculated by the management in accordance with Ind AS 32, 107 and 109 provided in Note 5 and Note 15 of the financial statements.